 Support for study rooms for children in poverty in Cambodia.

 This program supports poor children in the Pusat region of Cambodia.
 In this area, there was a social perception that poverty was a “punishment” for the fault of parents or family members.
 This became difficult with breaking down the deep-rooted negative perception.
-Also, the educational environment infrastructure and facilities for the poor and facilities for the poor were so badly managed that the high school graduation rate was less than 2%.
+In addition, the educational environment infrastructure and facilities for the poor were so badly managed that the high school graduation rate was less than 2%.

 Anna Center Support Education Program for Disabled Children

 This is a support program that was created to help intellectually disabled children and adults in Kachin Mynamar.
 More than 50% of individuals with disabilities worked together to solve social problems that have been causing them to be denied admission into schools.
-The program was carried out in a way that the education and social adaptation training of disabled children and adults could help the socially disadvantaged groups in the region be able to stand on their own two feet.
+The program included education and social adaptation training of disabled children and adults in order to help this socially disadvantaged group in the region be able to stand on their own feet.